Belarus: EU rejects Lukashenko inauguration as illegitimate | DW | 24.09.2020

-Foreign policy chief Josep Borrell said the bloc does not recognize the "falsified results."
-Meanwhile, the Interior Ministry said it arrested over 360 protesters after Wednesday's inauguration.
+EU leaders said the bloc does not recognize the "falsified results" of the Belarusian election or Alexander Lukashenko's swearing in as president.
+Meanwhile, authorities in Minsk said they arrested over 360 protesters.

 President Alexander Lukashenko is not the legitimate leader of Belarus, the European Union said on Thursday.